 The Parenting Stress Helpline is the gateway to the services offered by Family Paths as well as to resources in the community.
-Those interested in volunteering should consider becoming a Volunteer Parent Support Counselor.
+Those living in the San Francisco Bay Area interested in volunteering should consider becoming a Volunteer Parent Support Counselor.
 Parent Support Counselors benefit the community by providing phone counseling, case management, crisis support, and resources and referrals to all parents, including foster/adoptive parents, relative caregivers, and other service providers.

 Check out our Helpline Volunteer flyer HERE